-The problem with that models of development is that profitability profits A LOT to A FEW creating aspiration effects in the economy causing a really poor distribution of the economical resources among people that consequently are not willing to cooperate.
+The problem with that is that profitability profits A LOT but to… A FEW creating vacuum effects in economy and causing collapse due to a poor distribution of the resources among people that consequently are not willing to cooperate.

-I think it is more sustainable to learn people how to access financiary, symbolical and capital resources by raising equitable models of development as it will make the ecosystem more flexible and resilient to economical collapses (that’s the model recommended by Piketty and social justice advocates).
+I think it is more sustainable to learn people how to access financiary, symbolical and capital resources by raising equitable models of economical development as it will make the ecosystem more flexible and resilient to disruptions (Piketty and social justice advocates).

-We’ve been said by Silicon Valley evangelists that Bill Gates and Zuckerberg are genious who made money out of their minds but it’s a tale.
+We’ve been said by Silicon Valley evangelists that Bill Gates and Zuckerberg are genious who made money out of their minds but it’s wrong.
 These guys are not genious.
-There benefited mostly from the free resources that have been collectively produced on the internet for some years.
-The made money out of our minds.
+People are genious.
+What these guys did is that they merely passed by and took the fruits on the trees, collecting the ressources made available on the internet for 20 years by the gift economy.
+They made money out of our minds, stories and issues.

-They once made rich defended their monopoly engaging pursuits against rivals (everybody got heard of Apple versus Samsung battle) or by systematically buying the many innovations (Facebook acquisitions) so to reinforce a concentric model of ultra-liberalism.
+It’s not that these people are dumbs, it’s that they don’t care about what’s coming next.
+They once made rich defend their monopoly engaging pursuits against rivals (everybody got heard of Apple versus Samsung battle) or systematically buying the many innovations (Facebook acquisitions) so to reinforce a concentric model of ultra-liberalism.

-This model is based on the sacrifice of workers to aliment the pyramid, it is as old as the monarchy and unconstitutional.
+This model is based on the sacrifice of workers who feed the pyramid, it is as old as the monarchy and absolutely unconstitutional.

-The aim of new entrepreneurs, let’s say alternative entrepreneurs, is to give people the way to acquire media literacy to access the whole resources of the internet not only by providing tools, tutorials and documents but also by showing them how to do, learning by doing.
+The aim of the free internet society is to give the many’s the way to acquire media literacy by accessing the whole resources on the internet not only by providing tools, tutorials and documents but also by showing them how to do, learning by doing.